attarmau/CS5224-Cloud-Computing-Project/README.md

 ---

 ### Conclusion
 The updated pipeline represents a significant improvement over the initial workflow, emphasizing cleaner, more structured data for enhanced analysis and model training.
-The changes address earlier inefficiencies, enabling better preprocessing for healthcare-focused AI applications.
+The changes address earlier inefficiencies, eliminate duplicate combined columns, and ensure a more streamlined and structured dataset for downstream tasks, ultimately enhancing the quality and reliability of the data preprocessing workflow, enabling better preprocessing for healthcare-focused AI applications.

 ---